NinjaBuy/nedusa/packages/medusa-file-local/README.md

 ## Test the Plugin

 1\.
-Run the following command in the directory of the Medusa backend to run the backend:
+Run the following command in the directory of the Ninja backend to run the backend:

 ```bash
 npm run start
 ```

 2\.
-Upload an image for a product using the admin dashboard or using [the Admin APIs](https://docs.medusajs.com/api/admin#tag/Upload).
+Upload an image for a product using the admin dashboard or using [the Admin APIs](https://docs.ninjajs.com/api/admin#tag/Upload).